syntelos/jauk/README.txt

-A software framework in java that pattern matching like automatons can plug into -- or hand craft an automaton -- but first structure and organization.
+A software framework in java that pattern matching like automatons can be plugged into.

   Scanner

-    The scanner class employs nio style character buffering, and applies automatons to file parsing.
+    The scanner class employs "nio" character buffering, and applies Pattern and Match to file parsing.

-  Pattern, Matcher and MatcherResult
+  Pattern and Match

-    Interfaces to implement a protocol for Scanner.
+    Essential interfaces to implement for Scanner.

+  Resource

+    A convenient abstraction over File and Resource sources for Scanner.

 Raison d'etre

-  For the application of trivial automata in an enclosing scope that employs additional structures for parsing.
+  For the application of trivial automata in an enclosing scope that employs additional structures for parsing, or a simple interface to complex automata.

 See also